domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 He'd say he loved all his employees, but he particularly loved the ones who ate the sh!t for him and he never even knew it. --Succession (TV show), Season 1, Episode 4 - Sad Sack Wasp Trap

 Glory is fleeting, but obscurity is forever. --Napoleon Bonaparte, Statesman

+Success is relative to happiness. --Original Source Unknown